The Waterfall Circuit Cairns features three epic waterfalls known as Millaa Millaa Falls, Zillie Falls, and Elinjaa Falls.

-Whether you’re a solo backpacker, traveling as a couple, or whether you’re taking a trip with the entire family, the Waterfall Circuit is a great day trip from Cairns.
+Whether you’re a solo backpacker, traveling as a couple, or whether you’re taking a trip with the entire family, the Atherton Tablelands Waterfalls Circuit is a great day trip from Cairns.

 If you have any questions at all about the Waterfall Circuit Cairns, please leave a comment at the bottom of this post and I will get back to you as soon as I can.

 For a quicker response, be sure to join Jonny Melon’s Travel Tribe on Facebook and post your questions or recommendations to our awesome community.